We’re not going to sugarcoat it; inflation has been especially hard on sole traders.

 Automating now can mean huge time savings down the line.
-If you can free up just two extra hours a week, you’ll save 104 hours per year – that’s the equivalent of creating an extra two and a half working weeks a year.
+If you can free up just two extra hours a week, you’ll save 104 hours a year – that’s the equivalent of creating an extra two and a half working weeks a year.
 What could you do with that extra time?

-- No more reconciling transactions - we do it all for you every time you’re paid into your Hnry bank account
+- No more reconciling transactions - we do it all for you every time you’re paid into your Hnry Bank Account

 - No more chasing invoices – if a client is late paying, we’ll send them a reminder email.
 People who use this feature get paid an average of 5x faster!